Tyler-TDS/TDS_RadialMenu-Maya/README.md

 # TDS Radial Menu for Maya (PySide2)

 A fast, JSON‑driven radial menu for Autodesk Maya with an optional editor UI and RMB‑hold summoning.
 Built with PySide2 and plain Maya `cmds`.
-Presets are stored as ordered JSON so teams can version and review changes easily.

-https://user-images.githubusercontent.com/placeholder/demo.gif  <!-- Replace with your GIF/MP4 -->

 ## Features
 - **Inner / outer ring** with nested children; hover to reveal children, release to run.